Aniamanson/vue3-blog/README.md

 To run project clone this repo to your computer and use following commands:
 ```
 npm i
+npm run server
+// & in other terminal:
 npm run dev
-// & in other terminal to run server:
-npm run server
 ```